justinribeiro/rollup-plugin-asset-build-size-compare/README.md

 ## Features

 - Allows tracking build asset sizes, in either gzip, brotli, or no compression at all (don't ship your stuff that way!)
+- Sets more sane compression defaults based on
+- Allows setting custom compression targets to better match your web server compression settings
 - Writes a file to disk for easy tracking of size over time (e.g., .rollup-plugin-asset-build-size-compare-data-${options.compression}.json)
 - Color codes asset file sizes in out (red > 75kB, yellow > 40kB, cyan > 20kB, green < 20kB) to remind you that performance matters (and you should care)